WilliamC07/APCS-FinalProject/README.md

 * Note: Start typing to enter a command and press enter to push the command.
 If a command is not valid (give letters for column index, command doesn't exist), nothing will happen.
 * Scrolling: Pressing the arrow keys will move the screen around.
 You can press the arrow keys while typing.
 * Pressing escape will quit the program and save the file
+* All methods require column to be provided first then the row
 > * `set <column> <row> <value>`
 > Sets the cell at the given column and row to be the value given.
 Note that if the cell has a value, it will be overridden without warning.
 > * `undo`